Last Updated on October 3, 2022 by Pamela

 La Maison Smith has been one of our favourite spots in Old Quebec City since it was a single cafe located in Place-Royale, across from Notre-Dame-des-victories.

 Now, there are two La Maison Smith cafes in Vieux-Quebec (rues des Jardins and Saint-Jean), as well as Limoilou (Ave 3e) and Saint-Sacrament (Ave Belvédère), and another on Île d’Orleans!

 Basically, they are taking over Quebec City slowly and methodically, and we are here for it!

 The cafes are rustic in decor with worn wooden window bar tables, burlap coffee sacks, and concrete floors.
 The coffee is quite good, as is the chocolat chaud.
 Pastries (croissants, chocolatines etc.) are made daily at Paillard, and the is always a selection of sandwiches and salads available for those looking for a light lunch.

 A scrumptious extension of Chez Boulay, Comptoir Boreal is a tiny cafe located just off the entrance of Hôtel Manoir Victoria on Côte du Palais.
 A little oasis of yumminess.

 White metal cut-outs of evergreen trees hang from the ceiling, and if you look closely you’ll find a black metal moose in there too.

-Stop by for a coffee, labrador tea or freshly baked pastries.
-Stay for a light lunch.
+Stop by for a coffee, labrador tea, or freshly baked pastries.
+Grab a light lunch to go.
 Everything is made fresh on-site, utilizing locally sourced ingredients.
 Pre-made meals (nordic cuisine, similar to what is served at Chez Boulay) are also available if you have access to an oven.